-Xtend-Life's R & D team have spent time researching numerous clinical trials to find an exact regimen of ingredients.
-These have been formulated in a specific way to complement each other, enhancing the efficacy and providing optimum results.
+Xtend-Life's R & D team have researched numerous studies and trials to develop a unique and effective product.
+Not Just Joints has been formulated using ingredients designed to complement each other, enhancing the efficacy and providing optimum results.

-On their own, each ingredient will only be moderately effective in treating the symptoms or the underlying causes of joint disorders.
-Working together however, in a precise combination and dose, these ingredients achieve the best results.
+On their own, each ingredient will only be moderately effective in supporting the health and function of your joints and connective tissues.
+Working together however, in this carefully developed combination and dosage, these ingredients achieve the best results.

-Each activity of each ingredient has been studied in detail and formulated with others to ensure the desired effects.
+The activity of each ingredient has been studied and formulated with other ingredients to maximize the benefits.

 Do you have any proof that these ingredients work?

 Yes.
-All ingredients in Not Just Joints have been studied for their molecular and structural benefits and combined in Not Just Joints to provide synergistic benefits.
+All ingredients in Not Just Joints have been studied for their activity/benefits and combined in Not Just Joints to provide synergistic benefits.

-Not Just Joints has been manufactured precisely to suit the requirements of people suffering from joint health issues.
+Not Just Joints has been manufactured precisely to support the needs of people with joint health issues.

 Are there any side effects associated with taking Not Just Joints?

-Not Just Joints is a natural product, therefore the potential for negative side effects is greatly reduced and it is very unlikely that there will be any negative effects.
+Not Just Joints is a natural product, therefore the potential for negative side effects is greatly reduced.
+It is very unlikely that there will be any negative effects.
 Some people can still have reactions to particular ingredients however and conflicts with prescription medications are possible.
-If you are using prescription medications, please refer to your physician.
+If you are using prescription medications, please consult with your doctor.

-Will Not Just Joints interfere with other prescription medications?
+Will Not Just Joints interfere with prescription medications?

 Many chemical and synthetic drugs will interfere with natural ingredients and vice versa.
-It is always recommended to consult your physician prior to adding any supplement to your medication regimen.
+It is always recommended to consult your physician prior to adding any supplement to a medication regimen.

 Can Not Just Joints be taken while pregnant or nursing?

-Other than our Omega 3/DHA fish oil products, we are not able to recommend any of our supplements to women who are pregnant or nursing.
-If you are pregnant and wish to take this product please consult your personal physician before use.
+Other than our Omega 3/DHA Fish Oil, we are not able to recommend any of our supplements to women who are pregnant or nursing.
+If you are pregnant and wish to take this product please consult with your doctor before use.

 Does Not Just Joints contain hormones or steroids / any chemical or synthetic ingredients?